STA-198-GLHLTH-298-Fall-2022/website/content/home/syllabus.md

 ### Quizzes

 Regular quizzes on Sakai will be used to ensure students are keeping up with the reading assignments.
-These quizzes will generally be due Sunday evenings by 11:59 pm and should be completed individually.
-They will be added together and count towards the semester grade as a single homework (the lowest 2 quiz grades will be dropped).
+These quizzes are all due Sunday evenings by 11:59 pm and should be completed individually.
+They will be added together and count towards the semester grade as a single homework (the lowest 2 quiz grades will be dropped, so don't worry if you miss one).

 ### Final project

-You will be responsible for the completion of an open ended final project for this course, the goal of which is to tackle an "interesting" problem using the tools and techniques covered in this class.
+You will be responsible for the completion of an open ended team project for this course, the goal of which is to tackle an "interesting" problem using the tools and techniques covered in this class.
 Additional details on the project will be provided as the course progresses.
-You must complete the final project and be in class (or on video) to present it to earn a project grade.
+Teams will consist of 3-4 students, and team contributions will be tracked (in the unlikely event a team member does not contribute their share of work, grading may be modified).
+You must complete the team project and be in class to present it to earn a project grade.

 ### Teams